rishabhkapoor17/eth-balance-query-app/README.md

 - GET (/api/balances) getBalances: Takes a String address, LocalDateTime start (ex: 2023-01-01T00:00:00), LocalDateTime end as request query params, returns a list of balance records for the specified address and timeframe
 - POST (/api/update-interval): Takes a String intervalMs as a request query param, returns once the query interval for balances is updated

+On backend service launch and run, balances will begin to be queried from your currently set address from the Base RPC endpoint at a default interval of 6000s (1 minute).
+The current address is retrieved from the address_config table.
+On initial run, this table will be empty, so there will likely be an error getting the current address in the logs; this is to be expected.
+Once you set your wallet address through the frontend input field, the current address will be updated and the app will begin fetching balances at the specified interval.

+The frontend application displays a chart with the balances stored in the balance_records_table, with endTime for the chart set to app launch time and startTime for the chart set to one day beforehand.
+The start and end times can be adjusted by the user using the DatePicker component.
+The query interval for fetching ETH balances is set by default to 6000 ms (1 minute), but can be modified through user input in the text field.
+The acceptable time range for querying is between 1000ms (1 second) and 86400000ms (1 day) for simplicity.
+The address field will be empty on application launch, and should be filled by the user with a valid address (starting with 0x, 42 characters total).
+Click "Apply Changes" for the inputs to take effect.
+The chart will be updated in real-time as new balances are fetched, given the current time is within the configured start and end time.

 ## Installation and running the backend service
 1. Clone the repository:
    1. git clone https://github.com/rishabhkapoor17/eth-balance-query-app